 Most approaches to partial evaluation are done implicitly (not unlike tierless languages with implicit locations).
-We take inspiration from several approaches that combine staged meta-programming with explicit stages annotations that are reflected in the type system, which we describe here.
+We take inspiration from several approaches that combine staged meta-programming with explicit stages annotations that are reflected in the type system.
+We only look at the most relevant approaches but a longer description of the history of staged meta-programming approaches can be found in Taha [1999, Chapter 7].

-Metaocaml [Kiselyov, 2014] is an extension of Ocaml for meta programming.
+METAOCAML [Kiselyov, 2014] is an extension of OCAML for meta programming.
 It introduces a quotation annotation for staged expressions, whose execution is delayed.
 Quotations and antiquotations corresponds exactly to fragments and injections.
-The main difference is that MetaO-Caml is much more dynamic: quoted code does not have to be completely closed when produced and well-scopedeness is checked dynamically, just before running the quoted code.
+The main difference is that METAOCAML is much more dynamic: quoted code does not have to be completely closed when produced and well-scopedeness is checked dynamically, just before running the quoted code.
 This allows very dynamic behaviors such as automatic insertion of let-bindings [Kiselyov, 2015] and dynamically determining staged stream pipelines [Kiselyov et al., 2017].
-One difference is the choice of universes: Eliom has two universes, client and server, which are distinct.
-MetaOCaml has a single type universe but a series of scopes, for each stage, included in one another.
+One difference is the choice of universes: ELIOM has two universes, client and server, which are distinct.
+METAOCAML has a single type universe but a series of scopes, for each stage, included in one another.